PhoenixTales/phoenix-docs/lore/arcane.md

 Is this sort of an arcane, occult, alchemist gothic mage, under the patronage and in the service of brutal criminals, how you imagine a priest of Innos, that is meant to bring light and warmth to the people and the blessing of the sun?

-Certainly not.
-Initially, the mages were meant to be idiosyncratic individuals, everyone with his own individual clothing and interests.
-They were not meant to be seen as humble clerics in uniform robes.
+Initially, the mages were meant to be presented as idiosyncratic individuals with their own individual interests and attire and *not* as humble clerics in uniform robes.

 ![Early Battlemage concept by Mike](/_img/lore/battlemage.jpg)